-This section is consistent with UCC Section 1-103(b).
-In addition, like the UCC, this act should be liberally construed and applied to promote its underlying purposes and policies, which are:

-- (1) to simplify, clarify, and modernize the law governing certificates of title; - (2) to permit the continued expansion of commercial practices through custom, usage, and agreement of the parties; and - (3) to make uniform the law among the various jurisdictions.

-This act should be construed in accordance with its underlying purposes and policies.
-The text of each section should be read in the light of the purpose and policy of the rule or principle in question, as well as with the act as a whole, and the application of the language should be construed narrowly or broadly, as the case may be, in conformity with the purposes and policies involved.

-SECTION 5.
-LAW GOVERNING VESSEL COVERED BY CERTIFICATE OF
+1. This section is consistent with UCC Section 1-103(b).
+In addition, like the UCC, this act should be liberally construed and applied to promote its underlying purposes and policies, 1 2 which are: 3 4 to simplify, clarify, and modernize the law governing certificates of title; (1) 5 6 to permit the continued expansion of commercial practices through custom, usage, (2) and agreement of the parties; and 7 8 9 to make uniform the law among the various jurisdictions.
+(3) 10 11 This act should be construed in accordance with its underlying purposes and policies.
+The text of each section should be read in the light of the purpose and policy of the rule or 12 principle in question, as well as with the act as a whole, and the application of the language 13 14 should be construed narrowly or broadly, as the case may be, in conformity with the purposes and policies involved.
+15 16 17 SECTION 5.
+LAW GOVERNING VESSEL COVERED BY CERTIFICATE OF 18 TITLE.
+19 (a) The local law of the jurisdiction under whose certificate of title a vessel is covered 20 governs all issues relating to the certificate from the time the vessel becomes covered by the 21 certificate until the vessel becomes covered by another certificate or becomes a documented 22 vessel, even if no other relationship exists between the jurisdiction and the vessel or its owner.
+23 (b) A vessel becomes covered by a certificate of title when an application for a certificate 24 and the applicable fee are delivered to the office in accordance with this [act] or to the governmental agency that creates a certificate in another jurisdiction in accordance with the law 25 of that jurisdiction.
+26 27 Comment 28 Source: UCC Section 9-303.
+29 30 1.
+This section provides which state's law governs a certificate of title.
+It is the law of the jurisdiction that created the certificate of title, from the moment the application is delivered to 31 the titling office until such time as certificate of title ceases to be effective under the law of the 32 issuing jurisdiction or an application is delivered to the titling office of a different state.

-TITLE.

-(a) The local law of the jurisdiction under whose certificate of title a vessel is covered governs all issues relating to the certificate from the time the vessel becomes covered by the certificate until the vessel becomes covered by another certificate or becomes a documented vessel, even if no other relationship exists between the jurisdiction and the vessel or its owner.

-(b) A vessel becomes covered by a certificate of title when an application for the certificate and the applicable fee are delivered to the office in accordance with this [act] or to the governmental agency that creates a certificate in another jurisdiction in accordance with the law of that jurisdiction.

-Source: UCC Section 9-303.

-1. This section provides which state's law governs a certificate of title.
-It is the law of the jurisdiction that created the certificate of title, from the moment the application is delivered to the titling office until such time as the vessel becomes covered by another certificate, which would typically occur when an application is delivered to the titling office of a different state or the vessel becomes a documented vessel.

-2. There is no conflict between this section and Section 6, which requires the owner of a vessel to apply for a certificate of title in the state of principal use.
+2. There is no conflict between this section and Section 6, which requires the owner of a vessel apply for a certificate of title in the state of principal use.
 Section 6 imposes a requirement on the owner.
 This section provides which state's law governs a certificate.